-A reasonable fee, not to exceed 7% of total costs (direct and indirect) for each Phase (I and II) of the project, is available with SBIR/STTR awards.
+A reasonable fee, not to exceed 7% of total costs (direct and indirect) for each Phase (I and II) of the project, is allowed to be included in SBIR / STTR awards.
 The fee is intended to be a reasonable profit factor available to for-profit organizations, consistent with normal profit margins provided to profit-making firms for research and development work.